common name: greenhouse thrips

 (CSIRO 2009)

 This species occurs worldwide in the tropics and sub-tropics.
 Although originally described from Europe, it originated in South America (CSIRO 2009).
 It was probably introduced into Europe on ornamental plants from tropical America.
-This thrips can probably be found over much of the world due to its habits of living in greenhouses.
-Greenhouse thrips are found on wild and cultivated plants wherever it is found.
+This thrips can probably be found over much of the world due to its habit of living in greenhouses.
+Greenhouse thrips are found on wild and cultivated plants.

 In the United States, it is found outdoors in central and southern Florida and southern California.
 It is found in greenhouses throughout the United States.
 Sometimes it escapes from greenhouses in warm months in states north of Florida.

-As it matures into an adult, the greenhouse thrips' head and thorax darken to black while the abdomen changes from yellow, yellow-red, brown, and black.
+As it matures into an adult, head and thorax of the the greenhouse thrips darken to black and the abdomen changes from yellowto dark brown.
 Cool temperatures retard the color changes.
-The legs remain a light yellow, and the antenna has eight segments.
+The legs remain a light yellow and the antenna has eight segments.
 The greenhouse thrips is parthenogenic, in that it reproduces without mating, and males are seldom seen.
-It is a poor flier and remains in the shaded areas on the plant almost all the time.
+It is a poor flier and tends to remain in the shaded areas on the plant.

 Adult, showing fringed wings.